DivinoAG/SuperClicker/docs/prd.md

 > I want the application to run without a visible command prompt/terminal window,
 > so that it feels like a professional native Windows application.

+**Story 5.4: Refine Interval Adjustment Acceleration Curve**
+> As a user,
+> I want a smoother, more aggressive acceleration curve when adjusting the click interval with the mouse wheel,
+> so that I can fine-tune at slow speeds and ramp up to high speeds more effectively.

 - **Acceptance Criteria:**
     1. The hotkey detection no longer relies on a fixed-interval polling mechanism within `app.rs`.
     2. The application utilizes an event-driven mechanism for hotkey detection, if supported by the underlying `global-hotkey` crate and `iced` framework.